 What Does This Mean?

 Securities brokers have an obligation to their customers to always act in their best financial interests.
 This obligation is also referred to as a fiduciary duty.
 This duty is the entire reason that the relationship between brokers and investors even exists.
 Individuals would not be able to leave their money with another individual if they did not trust that it would be taken care of.
 This trust only exists because brokers like William Eugene Riley Jr. are bound by that fiduciary duty to put the customer first.
-Securities brokers like William Eugene Riley Jr., who breach their fiduciary duty, work toward the erosion of that trust and the eventual downfall of the investor/broker relationship.
+Securities brokers who breach their fiduciary duty, work toward the erosion of that trust and to a possible downfall of the investor/broker relationship as we know it.

 Oakes & Fosher Can Help